anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

 In the case of Telco Edge Cloud Deployments, hardware requirements can differ from the above to account for environmental and other constraints.
-The Reference Model :ref:`ref_model/chapters/chapter08:chapter 8 Hybrid Multi-Cloud` includes considerations specific to deployments at the edge of the network.
+The Reference Model :ref:`ref_model/chapters/chapter08:hybrid multi-cloud architecture` includes considerations specific to deployments at the edge of the network.
 The infrastructure profiles "Basic" and "High Performance" as per :ref:`ref_model/chapters/chapter04:profiles and workload flavours` still apply, but a number of requirements of the above table are relaxed as follows: